July 1-6, 2019

 On Tuesday, a votive Mass of the Holy Angels was celebrated in English, with plainchant propers by Fr.
 Samuel Weber, OSB, and the Mass Ordinary from “Mass in Honor of the Blessed Virgin Mary, Star of the Sea” by Michael Olbash, who was also organist for the Mass.

 Wednesday, July 3

-The plenary lecture Wednesday morning by Dom Alcuin Reid is available on-line in full text at Catholic World Report.
+The plenary lecture Wednesday morning by Dom Alcuin Reid, “Reflections on authority in liturgy today”, is available on-line in full text at Catholic World Report.

 The sung Mass for this day, the feast of St. Thomas, apostle, was offered in Latin, according to the Roman Missal, third edition.
 The congregation sang the Gregorian Mass IV (“Cunctipotens genitor Deus”), and the organist for the Mass was Michael Garrepy.

 Thursday, July 4